Thursday, April 30, 2026

 INDIANAPOLIS — Standing on the hardwood at Lucas Oil Stadium, with Michigan players and coaches eager to cut down the nets behind him, Big Ten commissioner Tony Petitti stated the obvious.
 “Resources matter,” he told a small group of reporters.
 “You have to be honest about it.”

 But he followed up those comments with a point that multiple Michigan officials emphasized after winning the national championship: “You still need great coaching.
-You still need a commitment to winning, and performing the high level, coming together, and building and developing players.
+You still need a commitment to winning, and performing at the high level, coming together, and building and developing players.
 I don’t think that’s ever going to change.”

-On their face, Michigan—one of the richest schools in the country, whose men’s basketball program embraced the transfer portal—looks exactly like the type of team expected to dominate in the era of unrestricted free agency.
+On its face, Michigan—one of the richest schools in the country, whose men’s basketball program embraced the transfer portal—looks exactly like the type of team expected to dominate in the era of unrestricted free agency.
 But it didn’t shell out as much as expected.

 No Complaints